npdeloss/meirlop/README.md

   --fa scored_fasta_file
                         A scored fasta file, where sequence headers are of
                         form: ">sequence_name sequence_score".
 Mutually
                         exclusive with --bed.
-Defaults to "peaks.fa".
   --bed bed_file        A 6-column tab-separated bed file, with columns of
-                        form: "chrom start end name score strand" Mutually exclusive with --fasta.
+                        form: "chrom start end name score strand" Mutually exclusive with --fa.
 Requires --fi.
   --fi reference_fasta_file
                         A reference fasta file for use with bed_file.
                         Sequences will be extracted from this fasta using